USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 that while ARL wants to credit developers for the impact the software has made, it will not "double count" what developers have done by including the impact from earlier major reviews.
-Only the impact made since the last time the major review process was completed MAY be included.
+Only the impact made since the last time the major review process was completed for the project MAY be included.

 This abstract, along with everything planned on being released (software, source code, documentation, etc.), MUST be fully reviewed by a level 1 OPSEC